How Do I Begin the Special Education Process in my Public School?

 - Educational Assessment: An assessment that includes information about the student's educational history and overall progress, including current educational standing in key curriculum areas.
 This assessment should also include information on the student's attention skills, participation behaviors, communication skills, memory, and social relations with groups, peers, and adults.
 This assessment should also include a narrative description of the student's educational and developmental potential.

-Transition to School Timeline
+Transition to School Timeline for Parents

 Parent Training and Info Centers